tesla809/erc-20-tutorial/README.md

 function approve(address spender, uint256 amount) external returns (bool);
 ```

+This function:

+- Modifies the state of the contract
+- Returns a boolean (true/false) value if sent
+- Note that Openzeppelin

 `approve()` sets the amount of allowance the spender is allowed to transfer from the function caller (msg.sender) balance.
 This function emits the `Approval` event.
 Finally, `approve()` returns whether the allowance was successfully sent.

 Why is this useful?
 Allowing another address to use your tokens opens the door for payments, escrow, and all sorts of financial transactions without having to approve.
 Through `approve()`, you give another on-chain entity the ability to use funds as they see fit.